 Lymphedema: Managing A Chronic Condition

 Various research reports indicate that about 3-5 million people in the United States are affected by lymphedema.
-However, many clinicians believe that the number could actually be around 10 million, as lymphedema is highly undiagnosed due to lack of awareness, education, and information about the condition.
+However, many clinicians believe that the number could be around 10 million, as lymphedema is highly undiagnosed due to a lack of awareness, education, and information about the condition.

 The lymphatic system is comprised of tissues, vessels, and organs that transport lymph – a fluid containing white blood cells – throughout the body.
-The tonsils, adenoids, and spleen are all part of the lymphatic system as well as hundreds of lymph nodes in the body.
+The tonsils, adenoids, and spleen are part of the lymphatic system, as well as hundreds of lymph nodes in the body.
 The lymphatic system helps rid the body of harmful bacteria, waste, and toxins, and is a critical part of the cardiovascular system.